What is middleware?

 How to choose a middleware platform

 Some middleware will offer specific tools to help developers.
 For example, Red Hat offers functions for container-based processing.
-If a specific tool set stands out, then that specific middleware may be worth it.
+If a specific tool set stands out, then that specific middleware might be worth it.
 However, organizations should be sure that the middleware will work with the applications it's trying to connect.

 The evolution of middleware